PDAL/PDAL/doc/stages/filters.rst

     Remove points that are in a raster cell but have a value far from the value of the raster.

-:ref:`filters.firstinvoxel`
+:ref:`filters.streamablevoxeldownsize`
-    Retain the first point detected in each voxel.
+    Retain either first point detected in each voxel or center of a populated voxel, depending on mode argument.

 :ref:`filters.head`
     Return N points from beginning of the point cloud.